The Ocean is Blue-So is the Sloe Plum

 Selected from 100 percent immune to black knot plants our sloe plum seeds represent the highest immunity of black knot on a population level.
 I offer our 3rd generation seeds from the original variety 'Plena'.
-'Plena' was fully hardy and fruitful in Michigan however the black knot is so severe it wiped out the most of the planting after 15 years.
+'Plena' was fully hardy and fruitful in Michigan however the black knot is so severe it wiped out most of the planting after 15 years.
 When I grew a second generation I found numerous seedlings completely immune to this.
-As a result, everything else was removed and now I have this seed strain to go forward.
+As a result, everything else was removed and now I have this seed strain to go forward as well as a cultivar for immunity to black knot.

 This is a good selection for fruit production as well as cultivar development.
 However the plant itself is very productive and needs really little selection to be used commercially or otherwise.
 Some selections have higher fruit production where the fruit is produced in dense clusters much like a good beach plum.
 Sloe plum spreads by stolons making it even easier to develop and propagate new selections of this widely popular fruit known throughout the world.
 It has never caught on in the U.S. only because few people had the knowledge of its both health giving properties and well as its use.

-Ocean Blue Black knot immune selection with good growth habit with large canes and wide spreading habit.
-Clones by growing underground roots that spread slowly outward creating a colony.
-Thinning a bit helps with yields making the canes larger and more robust creating a twiggy type tops to 4 feet.
-Ocean Blue is a selection that can be grown from seed, but further selection could be done on yields.
+Ocean Blue Black knot immune selection with an open growth habit with large canes, clean foliage and wide spreading habit.
+Spreads by stolons.
+It clones by growing underground roots that spread slowly outward creating a colony.
+Thinning a bit helps with yields making the canes larger and more robust creating a twiggy type tops to 4 to 5 feet.
+Ocean Blue is a selection that can be grown from seed.
 If grown in a typical orchard environment there are no bugs or diseases that affect the fruit.
 The rather strong flavor is mellowed if processed with sugar.

-Seeds will be offered along with a stolon or scion of the cultivar "Ocean Blue" for clonal reproduction.
-'Ocean Blue' is from two plants that have zero black knot even though the plants are surrounded by black knot or dead sloe plums from black knot.
-These two plants are identical in all characteristics with heavy yields with small purple plums.
-I cut the runners to give you a stolon root plus scion for growing.
-I send enough to make sure you are successful with it.
+Seeds will be offered along with a stolon of the cultivar "Ocean Blue" for clonal reproduction.
+'Ocean Blue' has zero black knot even though the plants are surrounded by black knot or dead sloe plums from black knot.
+I use two plants which are identical in all characteristics with heavy yields with small purple plums.
+I cut the runners to give you a stolon root plus scion for growing out.

 |Genus & Species||Prunus spinosa Plena seed sources|